sanibuildingcorp/sani-website/ESTIMATE-LOG.md

 ## 8. REGRESSION CHECKLIST (run before every estimate-system delivery)

+> **Syntax checking is NOT verification.** Execute the changed code path in a Node
+> harness with a stubbed DOM before shipping.
+Two production breakages passed
+> `node --check` and failed instantly in the browser.

+Added Aug 8 2026:

+- [ ] `syncLines()` still preserves `section` and every other non-DOM field.
+- [ ] Delete a row from the top Labor table, then edit a price inside a service card — the edit must land on the line you clicked, in the right service.
+- [ ] Move a whole service into another: grand total identical before and after.
+- [ ] Publish, then open the customer link — same card names, order and prices as the dashboard.
+No `$0.00` card.
+- [ ] An estimate published before Aug 8 2026 still renders the old way.
+- [ ] `grep -c L0nd0n12` on all six admin pages returns 0.
+- [ ] Exclude a wording item, then un-exclude it: the estimate total returns to the exact figure it started at and `parkedLines` is empty.
+- [ ] With money parked, try each of: edit the wording, blank the wording, delete the wording, rename the service, merge the service, delete the service, Rebuild Draft from AI.
+In every case the money is either still reachable or already returned.
+- [ ] Exclude something that matches two sibling lines: the prompt lists both with prices, and Cancel leaves the wording where it was.

 1. `node --check` on every `.js` file and every inline `<script>` block.
 1. Div balance: 0 for `estimate.html` / `quote.html`; **−2 baseline** for `dashboard.html`.
 1. `json.loads` on the JSON shape embedded in the `generate-estimate.js` prompt.